open-covid-19/data/README.md

 indicator.
 Each column uses the indicator code as its name, and the rows are filled with the values for the corresponding `key`.

-Note that WorldBank data is only available at the country level and it's not included in the master table.
+Note that WorldBank data is only available at the country level and it's not included in the main table.
 If no values are reported by WorldBank for the country since 2015, the row value will be null.